 End Module

-When we execute the above Visual Basic program, we will get the result like as shown below.
+When we execute the above Visual Basic program, we will get the result as shown below.

 This is how we can implement a nested ternary operator in Visual Basic programming language to replace if…else if statements based on our requirements.